lyleresnick/lyleresnick.github.io/_drafts/A Crash Course on VIPER.md

 ### The Router

 When the event is sent to a Router, it is sent via a RouterRequest.
-RouterRequests have asynchronous callbacks, unless they are completion requests.
+RouterRequests can have callbacks.

-I am not going to discuss the router any further in this article, as I will discuss it in the future.
+I will leave the details of router implementation to a future article.

 ### The UseCase